August 31, 2024

 Instructions

-• About 20 minutes before the bulgogi tofu ‘meat’ is done marinating, prepare the gochujang sauce and slaw.
+- About 20 minutes before the bulgogi tofu ‘meat’ is done marinating, prepare the gochujang sauce and slaw.
 For the sauce, mix all its ingredients in a small bowl and set aside.
-For the slaw, whisk together the mayo, rice vinegar, ginger, and garlic powder.
+For the slaw, whisk together the mayo, rice vinegar, ginger, garlic powder, salt, and sugar.
 Toss with the carrots, cabbage, onion, and cilantro mixing to coat.
 Taste and adjust seasonings, if necessary.

 Thought the “meat” was super sweet, however good with the sauce.
 I wish it wasn’t so wet.
 I would suggest maybe spreading the mixture on a baking shit to crisp it up some.
 We put our veggies through the shredder of the food proc and they were almost the same texture as the meat – chop your veggies, don’t grate them fyi.
 Other than that was pretty darn good.